MikeWang000000/spek-X/MANUAL.md

 ## FILES

 *~/.config/spek/preferences*
-:   The configuration file for *Spek*, stored in a simple INI format.
+:   The configuration file for *Spek-X*, stored in a simple INI format.

 ## AUTHORS